uncefact/project-storage-service/README.md

 The `scripts/release-doc.js` script automates the process of creating new documentation versions:

-1. Reads the documentation version from `version.json`
+- Reads the documentation version from `version.json`
-2. Creates Docusaurus version using `docVersion` value from `version.json` file
+- Creates Docusaurus version using `docVersion` value from `version.json` file
-3. Outputs the version for use in the CI/CD pipeline

 To manually create a new documentation version: